How to Design Great Alt Text: An Introduction

 If you’re reading this article, I’m guessing you have at least some awareness of what alt text is for and how it’s used.
 As a UX designer, I think it’s helpful to review exactly who will be using a specific feature and why.
 This helps me understand the use cases of the feature better and keeps my focus on the people I’m designing for.

-Alt text is primarily used by people who use screen readers to access websites, apps, and other software.
+Alt text, or alternative text, is primarily used by people who use screen readers to access websites, apps, and other software.
 People who use screen readers are usually either completely blind or have bad enough vision that it’s difficult to read the text on a page.
 People with low vision may not be able to see an image well enough to understand what it is, and people who are fully blind won’t be able to see the image at all.
-If an image is conveying important information that isn’t available elsewhere on the page, a person who can’t see the image will not get that information if the image doesn’t have alt text.
+If an image is conveying important information that isn’t available elsewhere on the page, a person who can’t see the image will not get that information if the image doesn’t have alt text specified by the HTML alt attribute.

 People who have very slow internet connections – particularly in developing countries – also have a use case for alt text.
 With alt text, they have the option to turn off images so that pages load faster, without losing the information that the important images convey.
 When you turn off images in the settings in most major browsers, the alt text for the image will display instead.